ds3002/course/README.md

 - Interactive mode requires that you designate an application or shell `/bin/bash`.
 - More advanced settings, such as volume mapping, are detailed below.

-### Keeping Up to data
+### Keeping Up to date

-1. Stop the current version of the running container.
-From within the container, exit/stop it:
+1. Stop the current version of your running container.
+To exit or stop the container, type:

 ```
 exit